Quantcast

 RELATED

 Just a few years ago, I was a recent grad in a new city with no knowledge of how to play the industry game.
-Fast Company articles didn't provide enough tips for a young, gifted black woman in Corporate America and I needed a guide on how to break through this tough communications market that is New York.
+Fast Company articles didn't provide enough tips for a young, gifted black woman in corporate America and I needed a guide on how to break through this tough communications market that is New York.
 I was lucky enough to find guidance in my mentor, Scheron Brown, who has become the shoulder I lean on as life's lemons turned into lemonade.

-Many black women continue to struggle to find someone to lift them up and pull them forward in their career because finding a mentor isn't easy, and we just want to be in the presence of greatness to learn the ropes on how to maximize our own potential.
+Many black women continue to struggle to find someone to lift them up and pull them forward in their careers because finding a mentor isn't easy, and we just want to be in the presence of greatness to learn the ropes on how to maximize our own potential.
 Mentorship has become one of the key ingredients many say is needed to move forward in your career.
-It's the secret sauce many of us are still in search of as we navigate Corporate America and build our brands and businesses.
+It's the secret sauce many of us are still in search of as we navigate corporate America and build our brands and businesses.

 Here are a few women who share how they found their mentor and how their mentorship has helped them along the way: